Sving1024/PKGBUILD/README.md

 # AUR-PKGBUILD
 PKGBUILDs in AUR.

-Using github actions to auto update the pkgver and sha256sum.
+Using GitHub actions to auto-update the pkgver and sha256sum.

+If you don't want to build the packages yourself, you can try [my repostries](https://github.com/Sving1024/arch-repo).